 Reservations-In order to secure the reservation of a room, each applicant after receiving a letter of acceptance, should make a deposit of \$2.00.
 No room will be reserved until this deposit has been received.
-It will not be refunded in any case, yet it will be credited on the cost of room and board after the student arrives.
+This fee is considered an advance payment that is credited to the student's account when he enrolls but it is not subject to refund.